apostrophecms/docs/docs/reference/module-api/module-overview.md

 Add standard Express middleware to be called on *every* request.
 The `middleware` function takes the module as an argument and must return an object of [middleware functions](https://expressjs.com/en/guide/using-middleware.html).
 This is a good place to import third-party middleware into Apostrophe.

-Note that it can often be simpler to add an event handler for many purposes instead.
+Note that it can often be simpler to add an event handler or `await` a method in an API route instead.

 `ours` could also be an object with a `before` property and a `middleware` property, in which case it would run `before` the middleware of the module with the specified name